hightemp/hightemp/awesome/awesome-react.md

 ### Статьи

 - Примеры приложений
+    - How to Work with RESTful APIs in React https://www.freecodecamp.org/news/how-work-with-restful-apis-in-react-simplified-steps-and-practical-examples/
     - Submit Form Data To REST API In A React App https://codeariv.com/submit-a-form-data-to-rest-api-in-a-react-app/
     - Building a Progressive Web App (PWA) with React: A Comprehensive Guide https://dev.to/raajaryan/building-a-progressive-web-app-pwa-with-react-a-comprehensive-guide-3kcb
     - How to create a Weather App in Reason and React https://dev.to/kelvinmai/how-to-create-a-weather-app-in-reason-and-react-406a